 Loss of biodiversity in a region can lead to

-- Lowered resistance to environmental perturbations such as drought
+- Decreased resistance to environmental issues such as drought, global warming, etc.

-- Increased variability in certain ecosystem processes such as plant productivity, water use and pest and disease cycles
+- High variability in certain ecosystem processes such as plant productivity, water use and pest and disease cycles.

 - Habitat loss and fragmentation